mkorvas/vystadial-asr/kaldi/README.rst

 Extracting the results and trained models
 -----------------------------------------
-The main script, ``s5/run.sh``, performs not only training of the acoustic models, but also decoding.
+The main script, ``run.sh``, performs not only training of the acoustic models, but also decoding.
 The acoustic models are evaluated during running the scripts and evaluation reports are printed to the standard output.

 The ``local/results.py exp`` command extracts the results from the ``exp`` directory.
-It is invoked at the end of the ``s5/run.sh`` script and the results are thereby stored to ``exp/results.log``.
+It is invoked at the end of the ``run.sh`` script and the results are thereby stored to ``exp/results.log``.

 If you want to use the trained acoustic model outside the prepared script,